Agent Identity

 @arc.super-refactor | The arc agent on a feature worktree |

-@arc.main.harness:claude | Specifically the Claude-backed arc on main |
+@arc.main.harness:claude | The Claude instance of arc on main |

 @arc.super-refactor.harness:claude.node:mini | Fully qualified: project, branch, harness, machine |